tayyebisrarlds/comp2850-minimal-solution/portfolio/pilot-study-notes/pilot1.md

 ## T3
 - Editing task button is rather big and imposing
 - Double-click to edit would be nice
-- Name is very large compared to buttons
+- Name is very small compared to buttons
 - Edit & Delete look similar (colourwise), could be red for delete.

 ## T4